 I began by sweating onions and carrots for about five minutes.

 Next, add riced cauliflower.
-You can often find riced cauliflower in your grocery freezer section.
+You can often find riced cauliflower in a grocery store freezer section.
 I prefer to rice cauliflower in my Ninja blender, but either works well.

-Bake rice on baking sheet in the oven for 30 minutes at 350 degrees F. Add the caulirice to the pot
+Line a baking sheet with aluminum and spray with baking spray.
+Spread rice evenly on baking sheet, and cook in the oven for 30 minutes at 350 degrees F.

 Lastly, scramble three eggs and add to the pot.

 Break up the egg into small pieces and stir well to combine all ingredients.